 - Click the desired KVM switch, and all of its KVM ports are listed on the screen.
-Note, to return to the devices view, click the Back to all KX Devices link - indicates that the KVM port has been configured as a favorite port. - Indicates that the port is included in Port Scanner. - indicates that the port is configured to automatically connect to audio when the connection launches.
+Note, to return to the devices view, click the Back to all KX Devices link - The KVM port has been configured as a favorite port. - The port is included in Port Scanner. - The port is configured to automatically connect to audio when the connection launches. - The port is configured to automatically connect to microphone when the connection launches.

-- indicates that the port is configured to automatically connect to microphone when the connection launches. - The icon shown in the top-right corner of the Ports section indicates the KVM port information retrieval status.
+The icon shown in the top-right corner of the Ports section indicates the KVM port information retrieval status.
 In this example, there is a green checkmark.
-See Port Data Retrieval Status (on page 34).
+See Port Data Retrieval Status (on page 35).